Web hosting allows you to publish your company website for the world to see.

 You'll encounter different types of web hosting.
 The most common options are:

 - Shared web hosting.
 This gives you a limited amount of space on a server which also hosts a number of other websites.
-It's cheap (often less than £5 a month) and suitable for most new and low traffic websites.
+It's cheap (often less than £5 a month) and suitable for most new and low traffic websites or blogs.

 - Virtual private servers.
 This also gives you space shared with other websites, but offers more flexibility to change and customise settings.
-It's good for growing websites and costs from £15 a month.
+It's a good option if you intend to scale the business gradually and costs from £15 a month.

 - Dedicated web hosting.
 This gives you exclusive access to a server which doesn't host anyone else's websites.
 It's good for important or busy websites and costs from £50 a month.